DCC-EX/website/docs/start/wifi-setup.md

 ### Install the software

 If you already have the CS sofware running and are just adding WiFi, there is nothing further you need to do if you want to use the CS as an Access Point (AP) and connect a WiThrottle compatible CAB (Engine Driver).
 The next time you power up the CS, it will automatically find your WiFi board and what port it is connected to.
-See the detailed instructions here <add wifi connect link>
+See the detailed instructions here [WiFi Configuration](wifi-config.md)

 If you are setting up your Command Station for the first time, or are making changes click on the basic setup link below to install your software onto the CS.